Demystifying Paints: An Easy Guide to Oil, Latex, and More

 Cleaning

-Wipe down the surface with a damp rag to remove any dirt or debris.
-For stubborn stains, use a degreaser or solvent.
-Rinse thoroughly with water and let dry completely.
-This step is especially important for areas in kitchens or bathrooms where grease and grime build up.
+Wipe down the surface with a damp cloth to remove dust and dirt.
+For stubborn grease or stains, use a degreaser or solvent, then rinse thoroughly with water and let dry.
+This step is especially important in kitchens and bathrooms.

 Light Sanding

-Lightly sanding rough areas will provide “tooth” for the new paint to grip onto.
-Use fine-grit sandpaper (around 220 grit) and sand in small circles.
+Lightly sand glossy or rough areas with fine-grit sandpaper (around 220 grit) to give the paint a surface to grip.
 Wipe away dust with a tack cloth.
-For shiny surfaces like enamel or laminate, sanding is required for paint adhesion.
+For shiny finishes like enamel or laminate, sanding is essential for adhesion.

 Patching Imperfections